mkhizemandz-commits/Fintech-Validation-Fraud-Prevention-Operations-Lab/04_Customer_Support/support_scenarios.md

 ### Approach

 I would explain that the submitted document could not be validated clearly and provide instructions for submitting a clearer document through the approved process.

+I would also document the validation issue accurately without assuming fraudulent intent.

 ### Important distinction